compiler-research/xeus-cpp/docs/source/magics.rst

 %%xassist
 ========================

 Leverage the large language models to assist in your development process.
 Currently supported models are Gemini, OpenAI, Ollama.
+This magic command is supported in only xeus-cpp.

 - Save the api key (for OpenAI and Gemini)